I love rituals and have many of them.

 On another page put People, I want to forgive and set free.

-Write, “Old habits and beliefs that I want to release,” on your third page.
+Write, Habits and beliefs I want to change, on your third page.

 If there is more you need to release, simply label your last paper, Everything else I want to leave behind.

-Start filling the pages with all the thoughts, beliefs, habits, regrets, and grudges that have been bothering you, hurting you, aggravating you, or annoying you over the last year.
+Start filling the pages with the thoughts, beliefs, regrets, and grudges that keep bothering you.
+Negative events you can’t forget, emotional memories that cause you pain, and embarrassing moments that unsettle you.
 The stuff that comes up when you are waiting at a stop light or when you have time to think.

 Let it rip.

 This is not an introspective exercise to examine your emotions.
 It merely serves to cleanse.
 Tune into your body and mind and let all the negative thoughts, feelings, and stories come up.

-Once the run out of steam on one sheet, move on to the next.
-You know when you are done: a great sense of calm settles in and your heart feels so much lighter.
+Once you run out of steam on one sheet, move on to the next.
+You know that you’re done when a sense of calm settles into your heart and you feel much lighter.
 Yeah!

 Date the pages, fold them, and put them in an envelope.

 Find a secure place to burn your notes.
-You can perform a small ceremony in your garden, at the beach, or on your favorite trail; you can also simply burn the envelope in your fireplace.
-As you watch the flames and see the ashes fly away, take a deep breath and ask the universe to help you let go.
+Perform a small ceremony in your garden, at the beach, or on your favorite trail.
+You can also light the envelope in your fireplace.
+As you watch the flames and observe the ashes fly away, take a deep breath and ask the universe to help you let go.

 Do you have end-of-the-year rituals that you cherish and that might help others transition into the New Year?
 Please share them in the comments below.